Concern grows for detained UBC grad after Saudi Arabia seeks death penalty for another activist | CBC News

 Concern grows for detained UBC grad after Saudi Arabia seeks death penalty for another activist

-Loujain al-Hathloul has been detained for 100 days with no access to legal counsel
+Loujain al-Hathloul has been detained for more than 100 days with no access to legal counsel

-Concern is growing for a graduate of the University of British Columbia who has been detained in Saudi Arabia for 100 days, after the kingdom sought the death sentence for another women's rights activist.
+A human rights group is concerned for the well-being of a University of British Columbia graduate who has been detained in Saudi Arabia for more than 100 days, after the kingdom sought the death sentence for another women's rights activist.

-Loujain al-Hathloul, 28, was arrested May 9, along with nine other prominent Saudi activists.
+UBC alumnus Loujain al-Hathloul, 28, was arrested May 15, along with nine other prominent Saudi activists.

 They were allegedly arrested for trying to destabilize Saudi Arabia with foreign funding, but have not been charged or given access to legal counsel.
 Some of the women have, recently, been allowed to contact their families.

+Al-Hathloul has been described as one of the most outspoken women's rights activists in the kingdom.
+In 2014, she was detained for more than 70 days after she attempted to live stream herself driving from neighbouring United Arab Emirates to Saudi Arabia.

+She attended the University of British Columbia between 2009 and 2013, graduating with a degree in French.

-According to groups including Human Rights Watch, Saudi Arabia's public prosecutor is now seeking the death penalty against five human rights activists from the kingdom's Eastern Province who are currently on trial in a terrorism court.
+According to groups including Human Rights Watch (HRW), Saudi Arabia's public prosecutor is now seeking the death penalty against five other human rights activists, from the kingdom's Eastern Province, who are currently on trial in a terrorism court.

-Among the detainees is Israa al-Ghomgham who, according to HRW, has been charged with incitement to protest and providing moral support to rioters and could be the first woman to face the death penalty for rights-related work.

 At the time, Global Affairs Canada denounced the arrests, calling them "inconsistent with the Saudi government's stated commitment to create a more tolerant and open society."